chrisi51/tesla-order-status/README.md

 The goal is to give users more transparency and control over the ordering process – without depending on external services.

+### NEW: If you prefer a GUI, check out my new project - first beta version is available in the community chat: https://chat.tesla-order-status-tracker.de

 ## Contact
 meet me at https://chat.tesla-order-status-tracker.de